shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - Add remaining (2L/R, 1L/R, B) shapes to the SR tactile sequence.
-- Continue using rhythmic note symbols
+- Continue using rhythmic note symbols: Now possible to remove pulse dots (abstracts away from regular note spacing)
-- Play with changing songs
+- Play with changing songs (?)
-- Perhaps bring in some incidentals (if that works with songs)
 - for Incidentals:
   - "Learn how to notate tensions outside of the shape."
   - Marked as (T)heory